squarism/squarism.github.io/_posts/2014-06-06-default-dc-tech-is-just-bad.markdown

 ### Traffic

-I would swear very offensively here but I'm trying to cut back on my bad language.
-I can't describe how bad the traffic is.
+Peoples of the worlds, I can't describe how bad the traffic is.
 Above is a picture of what you can expect on a Saturday (or maybe not, who knows!).
 My wife and I exclaim in horror at what we find when we go out.
 "Traffic on a Sunday.
 Wow."
 The rush hour is insane.
 You will plan around the traffic.
 You will not take jobs because of the commute.
 You will find people who hate downtown.
 You will find recruiters who ask you where you live FIRST because they know you will never take a job where your commute is one hour if you are any good.
 And some  people would kill for a 1 hour commute!
 I know people that commute from Leesburg downtown and it's like 2 hours each  way for them every day.
 What.
 How can people even.

 ### Weird Cobweb Jobs